StephAO/Minesweeper/README.md

 # Minesweeper

+Run test.py, all other files are supporting.
 There are 3 modes, "human", "single_test", "full_test".
 Default is single_test.
-To run in desired mode enter it as the first parameter when calling it, or change source code (first line of main).
+To run in desired mode enter it as the first parameter when calling test.py, or change source code (first line of main).

 human: